 Key research areas are divided between both Forensics and Risk Management/Maritime Terrorism and include:

-- Maritime security and maritime terrorism; specifically cruise ships as soft targets, use of drones onboard ships, and the inconsistencies of security management between passenger vessels.
+- Maritime security and maritime terrorism; specifically cruise ships as soft targets

 In forensic my research areas include: